Last updated 09/09/2020

 To make sure the adjustments will not be imported, you will need to change the accounting status of each adjustment:

 Yes - the Pick 'n' Pack app allows you to do a stocktake whilst on the move.
-For your first stocktake it may be easier to use a spreadsheet, but there is no reason you shouldn't use the Pick 'n' Pack instead; much of the process is the same.
-See Stocktaking using Pick 'n' Pack.
+For your first stocktake, it may be easier to use a spreadsheet but there is no reason you shouldn't use Pick 'n' Pack instead since much of the process is the same.
+See Stocktaking using Pick 'n' Pack for additional details.